Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Is There Job Demand for Log Graders and Scalers?
+Are There Job Opportunities for Log Graders and Scalers?

-There were about 4,200 jobs for Log Grader or Scaler in 2016 (in the United States).
+In the United States, there were 4,200 jobs for Log Grader or Scaler in 2016.
 There is little to no growth in job opportunities for Log Grader or Scaler.
-There will be an estimated 500 positions for Log Grader or Scaler per year.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 undefined